keith-dev/openbsd/src/distrib/vax/install.md

 This program is designed to help you put OpenBSD on your disk in a simple and rational way.
 __EOT

 	else
 		cat << __EOT
-echo Welcome to the OpenBSD/vax ${VERSION} upgrade program.
+Welcome to the OpenBSD/vax ${VERSION_MAJOR}.${VERSION_MINOR} upgrade program.

 This program is designed to help you upgrade your OpenBSD system in a simple and rational way.
 As a reminder, installing the 'etc' binary set is NOT recommended.
 Once the rest of your system has been upgraded, you should manually merge any changes to files in the 'etc' set into those files which already exist on your system.
 __EOT
 	fi

 cat << __EOT

 As with anything which modifies your disk's contents, this program can cause SIGNIFICANT data loss, and you are advised to make sure your data is backed up before beginning the installation process.

 Default answers are displayed in brackets after the questions.
 You can hit Control-C at any time to quit, but if you do so at a prompt, you may have to hit return.
 Also, quitting in the middle of installation may leave your system in an inconsistent state.
+If you hit Control-C and restart the install, the install program will remember many of your old answers.

 __EOT
 } | more